How to Freeze Eggs

 I have cooked numerous dishes and made cakes and pies with eggs that I had previously frozen.
 I could tell no discernible difference.

 The one recipe that I could tell that the eggs had been frozen was plain old scrambled eggs.
 I wasn’t such a fan of them using previously frozen eggs.
 They were a bit tougher to me.

-However, I suggest you give it a try with a single egg for yourself.
+So before you freeze lots of eggs to scramble, I suggest you give it a try with a single egg and taste for yourself.
 I’ve heard they taste just fine to others.

 Eggs are Seasonal